tkreque/tkreque.github.io/_posts/2020-05-03-my-first-post.md

 **Personal**

-I'm a headbanguer, geek and gamer.
+I'm a headbanguer, geek, gamer and a Minesotta Vikings fan.
 I currently live in Porto Alegre - RS - Brazil.

 I listen to heavy metal since I'm 13 years old and I'm a huge Blind Guardian fan, with Pink Floyd, Iron Maiden, Amon Amarth and Symphony X in my top 5 bands.
 About this age as well I started to play Magic the Gathering and D&D 3.5 with my cousins and friends, I stopped after I left school but started to play tabletop RPGs again when I meet my girlfriend at the time (which is my wife now), she is a headbanguer, geek and gamer as well.